-6 Provision
+Provision

-- 6.1 Provision for learning needs is best expressed in terms of 'learning support' an umbrella term indicating the provision for a variety of types and levels of need.
-This provision encompasses curriculum planning, support for individual pupils or groups of pupils within the classroom in terms of differentiation, support for those responsible for teaching these pupils, and supplementary provision. - 6.2 EAL pupils will be provided with opportunities to make good progress. - 6.3 EAL children in the Early Years will be provided with reasonable steps to learn and play in their home language, we will support language development at home and support children in reaching a good standard in English.
-Where appropriate, we will assess understanding in the home language in order to inform an assessment judgement in the early stages of English language learning. - 6.4 Classroom teachers have responsibility for ensuring that pupils can participate in lessons and will have awareness of good practice in providing for EAL pupils within the classroom setting. - 6.5 Our school aims to address the needs of EAL pupils within the classroom.
+- 5.2 Provision for learning needs is best expressed in terms of 'learning support' an umbrella term indicating the provision for a variety of types and levels of need, including SEN, EAL and Higher Achieving Pupils.
+This provision encompasses curriculum planning, support for individual pupils or groups of pupils within the classroom in terms of differentiation, support for those responsible for teaching these pupils, and supplementary provision. - 5.3 EAL pupils will be provided with opportunities to make good progress. - 5.4 EAL children in the Early Years will be provided with reasonable steps to learn and play in their home language, we will support language development at home and support children in reaching a good standard in English.
+Where appropriate, we will assess understanding in the home language in order to inform an assessment judgement in the early stages of English language learning. - 5.5 Classroom teachers have responsibility for ensuring that pupils can participate in lessons and will have awareness of good practice in providing for EAL pupils within the classroom setting. - 5.6 Our school aims to address the needs of EAL pupils within the classroom.
 However, there will be times when it will be appropriate for children to be withdrawn from lessons to receive focused support.

-7 Monitoring and Recording
+6 Monitoring and Recording

-7.1 Class teacher
+6.1 Class teacher

-- It is the responsibility of the class teacher (with the support of the EAL Coordinator) to maintain up to date records of EAL pupils in their class whilst they are in their care. - An EAL Support Plan is maintained for EAL pupils assessed as having a competency in English at Stage A and B. This is reviewed on a termly basis.
+- It is the responsibility of the class teacher (with the support of the EAL Coordinators) to maintain up to date records of EAL pupils in their class whilst they are in their care.
+Compentency in listening and speaking is measured on the 5 point scale which is is reviewed on a termly basis. - A cohort monitoring form is maintained for all pupils, including EAL, who are not at expected levels in any areas of the EYFS curriculum.
+This form outlines the support required for pupils to make the accerlerated progress required to meet end of year attaninment expectations.
+This is reviewed on a termly basis. - All students, including EAL are monitored closely using Development Matters across all areas of the EYFS.

-7.2 EAL Coordinator
+6.2 EAL Coordinator

-- Where there is no specific EAL Coordinator, this role is fulfilled by the SENCO. - The EAL Coordinator collates information and arranges a baseline for EAL pupils. - A register of EAL pupils (identifying stages) is maintained centrally by the school and monitored by the EAL Coordinator.
+- Where there is no specific EAL Coordinator, this role is fulfilled by the Deputy Head Academic. - The EAL Coordinator collates information and arranges any additional provisions required for EAL pupils. - A register of EAL pupils (identifying stages) is maintained centrally by the school and monitored by the EAL Coordinator.

-8 Special Educational Needs and Differentiation
+7 Special Educational Needs and Differentiation